cityofaustin/Residential-Permitting/_content/residential-toolkit/sign-up-on-qless.md

 * Fill out your name and phone number on the website and select Residential-Permit Application Submittals.
 * Select New Application if this is the first time you’re submitting your application.
 Select Update if you’re submitting an update to an existing application.
 * You will get a text with your estimated wait time.
 Follow the text prompts to receive status updates, leave the line, or get help.

+#### Prepare to come in

+Before you come in for a consultation or to apply, make sure you have thought through your project or prepared all the necessary application materials.
+Check out our [General Process](/residential/projects/general-process/) for details.